 Some time after meeting Geshe Roach, I started attending dharma classes he taught on the lower East side of Manhattan.
 Those early classes were taught in a student's loft space, decorated with beautiful hanging Thangka paintings and Buddha statues.

 At some point, I started videotaping the classes with Geshe Roach's permission.
 All of his classes were audiotaped on cassette and later assembled into an archive.
 In fact, the Asian Classics Institute produced an entire series of courses for Buddhist home studies that were distributed to lay people, including prison inmates.
 Payment was based on one's ability to pay.
 The studies focused on the texts and topics Buddhist monks were taught to attain the geshe degree, awarded to monastics at the conclusion of a full course of studies.
-These classes are now online on the website of the
+These classes are now online on the website of the Asian Classics Institute, free to anyone who desires to study the dharma.

 As I videotaped the classes, the idea for a documentary started to take shape.
 The classes were filled with American converts who, like me, were being instructed in what I would consider orthodox and very pure Buddhist teachings, fundamental courses on morality, ethics, and that most fascinating topic, emptiness.
 The name for this documentary is "The Lotus in the New World: Buddhism in America"